 3. Soul Knight

-Soul Knight sports a vintage pixel art style that pays homage to the classics and feels like Nuclear Throne at the same time.
-Even though it’s a pixelated aesthetic, Soul Knight packs in plenty of dynamic lighting effects and detailed textures.
-Plus, the chiptune soundtrack is one that all gamers will fall in love with.
+The main objective in Soul Knight is to get through each dungeon layer by eliminating all the enemies around you.
+Even though it sports a pixelated aesthetic, Soul Knight packs plenty of dynamic lighting and detailed textures into the game.
+Plus, the soundtrack is one that all gamers will fall in love with.

-4. Crypt of the Necrodancer Pocket Edition
+4. Crypt of the NecroDancer

-Download: Crypt of the Necrodancer Pocket Edition on iOS ($4.99)
+Download: Crypt of the NecroDancer ($3.99)

 5. Dungelot: Shattered Lands

 - To engage in battle, just tap on your target, and they’ll take turns exchanging blows.

-Download: Dungelot: Shattered Lands on iOS ($3.99)
+Download: Dungelot: Shattered Lands ($3.99)